-The undergraduate certificate in Arts & Entrepreneurship addresses the principles of managing your arts career through an entrepreneurial lens.
-This certificate is designed for arts practitioners seeking to increase their knowledge of entrepreneurial practices.
+The Undergraduate Certificate in Arts & Entrepreneurship addresses the principles of managing your arts career through an entrepreneurial lens.
+This program is designed for students wishing to increase their knowledge of entrepreneurial practices.

 This course explores the theories, knowledge bases, processes, and practices foundational to an entrepreneurial approach to art making and art management.
 Students explore and shape innovative creative ideas, learn how to develop and mold them into feasible forms, and then build both linear and nonlinear business plans for their Creative Placemaking projects and enterprises.
 [3 Credit Course.]

 An introduction to personal financial planning including goal setting, cash management, credit, insurance, housing, educational planning and financial institutions and markets.
 [3 Credit Course.]

 Planning and executing the creation of a successful entrepreneurial venture.
 [3 Credit Course]